rancher/docs/content/rancher/v2.0-v2.4/en/installation/resources/local-system-charts/_index.md

 Example commands for a Rancher installation with a bundled `system-charts` are included in the [air gap Docker installation]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/air-gap-single-node/install-rancher) instructions and the [air gap Kubernetes installation]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/air-gap-high-availability/install-rancher/) instructions.

-# Setting Up System Charts for Rancher Prior to v2.3.0
+# Setting Up System Charts for Rancher Before v2.3.0

 ### A. Prepare System Charts